Balanced Growth

 EU Taxonomy in insurance and reinsurance activities

-Pursuant to the EU Taxonomy (Regulation EU 2020/852), PZU SA publishes information on how and to what extent its business relates to economic activity that qualifies as environmentally sustainable.
-In particular, PZU SA presents what percentage share of its entire operations in non-life insurance is climate change-aligned.
+In accordance with the EU Taxonomy (Regulation EU 2020/852), PZU SA provides information on how and to what extent our activities are associated with economic activities that qualify as sustainable.
+In particular, we disclose what portion of our non-life insurance business is related to climate change adaptation.

 PZU and PZU Group -indicators pertaining to insurance activity

-To determine the percentage share of activity eligible as taxonomy aligned and calculate the indicators in a manner providing complete information, the PZU Group has reviewed all non-life insurance products (belonging to Class II) to draw up a product classification system and separate those that provide insurance cover in the event of materialization of climate risks.
+To determine the percentage of taxonomy-eligible activities and calculate the indicators in a way that ensures full transparency, the PZU Group reviewed all non-life insurance products (Group II) to classify them and identify those that provide coverage for climate-related risks.

-The products considered eligible as taxonomy-aligned are products that belong to one of eight lines of business and that cover at least one of the 28 climate risks: constant or acute hazards, related to temperature, wind, water or solid mass.
-All-risks products were also deemed to be eligible.
+Products were considered taxonomy-eligible if they belonged to one of eight business lines and covered at least one of 28 chronic or acute climate risks related to temperature, wind, water, or earth.
+Products offering all-risk coverage were also deemed eligible.

-These indicators are presented on the standalone basis for PZU SA and on the consolidated basis for all the PZU Group companies that do business in non-life insurance: PZU, LINK4, TUW PZUW, Lietuvos Draudimas, PZU Branch in Estonia, AAS Balta and PrJSC IC PZU Ukraine.
+Indicators are presented both individually for PZU SA and on a consolidated basis for all PZU Group companies engaged in non-life and other personal insurance: PZU, LINK4, TUW PZUW, TUW Polski Gaz (in liquidation), Lietuvos Draudimas, Lietuvos Draudimas – Estonia Branch, AAS BALTA, and PrJSC IC PZU Ukraine.

 EU Taxonomy in investment activities